HeIIow2/webscraper/readme.md

    3. put it (if needed in the autostart)

 If you run into any issues, open an issue in this github page or write me a mail: Lars.Noack@outlook.de

+Analysing the data
+---

+I use analyze the data from following sites (every other site is even more crap):
+- bleib gesund
+- cosmopolitan
+- brigitte
+- elle
+- jolie

+# data preparation for cluster analysis

+## read raw data

+The data is saved in a folder, where every subfolder is named a date.
+In the subfolder there are every data from a day.
+For every available magazine one json file.

+I am only reading the data of the above mentioned magazines.
+I am returning this number with a custom iterator.
+Every iteration it returns a dictionary, where the keys are the names of the magazines and the value being the according content.
+It also returns the date in utc.